lorenzotumini/graphe/README.md

 ```

 Dijkstra starts from the first node in the selected alphabetical or insertion
 order.
-Edge weights and tentative node distances are shown in Dijkstra mode;
-unreachable nodes remain at `inf`.
-Negative weights are rejected when a graph is
+Unreachable nodes remain at `inf`.
+Negative weights are rejected when
-loaded.

-When a directed graph is switched to an undirected view, reciprocal or parallel
+a graph is loaded.
-edges collapse into one physical edge.
-If their weights differ, the smaller
-weight is retained.

 For trees, replace `directed` with `tree` and optionally give nodes a display
 value after their ID: